 GET ~/Sales?$expand=Product($select=Name)&$select=Amount

 A groupby transformation affects the structure of the result set similar to $select where each grouping property corresponds to an item in a $select clause.

+Grouping by a navigation property is treated as grouping by the references of the navigation targets and adds the canonical URL of the target entities as deferred representation of the navigation property to the result structure, which then can be expanded and projected partially away using the standard query options $expand and $select.

 Grouping properties that specify navigation properties are automatically expanded, and the specified properties of that navigation property correspond to properties specified in a $select expand option on the expanded navigation property.
 The set transformations specified in the second parameter of groupby further affect the structure as described for each transformation; for example, the aggregate transformation adds properties for each aggregate expression.

 Grouping with rollup and $all